brikis98/yevgeniy-brikman-homepage/_posts/2008-01-25-working-on-mac.md

 Overall, it's an attractive package, which is far more than I can say for my last laptop, the [IBM ThinkPad T43](http://www.notebookreview.com/default.asp?newsID=2285).
-Apple takes real pride in its design and it's not shy about telling you that: when you open the box the laptop comes in, the first thing you see is a large piece of black cardboard, in the middle of which is proudly proclaimed, in elegant white
+Apple takes real pride in its design, and it's not shy about telling you that: when you open the box the laptop comes in, the first thing you see is a large piece of black cardboard, in the middle of which is proudly proclaimed, in elegant white
 text: